 - Roast in the preheated oven for 25 minutes, turn the vegetables, and continue roasting until tender, about 20 minutes more.

 - Melt butter in a large stockpot over medium-high heat.
 Sauté garlic in butter until fragrant, about 1 minute.
 Stir flour into the butter with a whisk until all flour is moistened.
-Stream stock into the pot while whisking; add the roasted vegetables, thyme, salt, and pepper.
+Stream broth into the pot while whisking; add the roasted vegetables, thyme, salt, and pepper.